 If a child is partially or fully outside of its parent then the parts outside will not be visible.

 lv_obj_set_x(obj1, -30); /*Move the child a little bit off the parent*/

 Create and delete objects¶

-In LVGL objects can be created and deleted dynamically in run time.
+In LVGL, objects can be created and deleted dynamically at run time.
 It means only the currently created (existing) objects consume RAM.

 This allows for the creation of a screen just when a button is clicked to open it, and for deletion of screens when a new screen is loaded.